 Mandatory Income and Support Trusts.
 With this type of trust, the trustee is required to make income distributions to the named beneficiaries according to the terms of the trust.
 Support trusts direct the trustee to distribute the trust’s principal and/or income for the health, education, maintenance, or support (HEMS) of the beneficiaries.
 With these types of trusts, descendants do not have mandatory distribution rights.
 If they do and beneficiaries have a demand right, creditors can “step into the shoes” of the beneficiary and demand distributions from the trust.
 A support trust usually contains spendthrift language (spendthrift means creditor protection)that does not permit the beneficiary to assign future income or principal from the trust.
 This is a very effective safeguard to protect a trust from creditors and predators and ex-spouses.

 A Staggered Distribution Trust hold assets in trust for a person (child, grandchild, and often niece, nephew, etc.) which trust assets are distributed in intervals or when the person attains a certain age (such as 25, 30, and 35).
 Staggered distributions are used to prevent a child or beneficiary from squandering the inheritance all at once.
 Until the triggering ages are reached, a trustee (other than the child) typically makes distributions for the child’s health, education, maintenance, or support.
 Similar to the mandatory income and support trust described above, if a child is able to demand a distribution a creditor may have the same demand rights.
 Furthermore, once the child receives the distributions of income principal at the age stated in the trust, the distributed assets lose their protection.

-A Lifetime Beneficiary-Controlled Trust is the newest, preferred way to leave assets to a child, loved one or other person.
+A Lifetime Beneficiary-Controlled Trust is the newest, preferred way to leave assets to a child, loved one or another person.
 The child has access to the parent’s assets in the trust as if the parents had left them to the child outright, but the assets are protected from the child’s spouse, creditor’s and others not included in the child’s estate.